 All fees and expenses relating to the establishment and organization of the ICAV including the fees of the ICAV's professional advisers and registering the Funds for marketing in various markets will be borne by the Funds in existence.
-Such fees and expenses are estimated not to exceed €90,000 (excluding VAT) and may be amortized over the first five Accounting Periods of the ICAV.
+Such fees and expenses amounted to €90,000 (excluding VAT) and were amortized over the first five Accounting Periods of the ICAV.